atsansone/docs-assignments/technical-writer/assignment.md

 ## To Learn More

-To learn more about application debugging, consult these guides in the Kubernetes documentation
+To learn more about application debugging, consult these guides in the Kubernetes documentation.

 ### Debugging Guides